bastinald/laravel-bootstrap-components/readme.md

 ## Requirements

 - Bootstrap 5 must be installed via webpack first
-- A font icon library (like Font Awesome) must be installed to use icons
+- Font Awesome must be installed to use icons

 ## Installation